SeanSnake93/Project_2/README.md

 | {Enter passphrase} *or* {**Press Enter**}                         | "Enter same passphrase again:"                                      |
 | {Re-enter passphrase} *or* {**Press Enter if left blank**}        | {Print out keys (id_rsa.pub; id_rsa)}                               |

-Now I have 2 files in my `.shh` directory called `id_rsa` and `id_rsa.pub`.
+Now I have 2 files in my `.ssh` directory called `id_rsa` and `id_rsa.pub`.

-I can open the `id_rsa` using notepad to view the code needed or in the SHH Bash terminal use...
+I can open the `id_rsa` using notepad to view the code needed or in the SSH Bash terminal use...

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |
 | `cat id_rsa.pub`                                              | "Code output + = my@gitemail.com"                          |

-With the code now visable, by returning to my [Virtual Machine][gcp-vm] and entering the `edit` setting of my VM, by scrolling down I can add my Public Key to the `SHH Key`.
-Clicking the link to drop down the menu and paist my code into the `SHH Keys` and saving it to allow me remote access to the server via my Private Key.
+With the code now visable, by returning to my [Virtual Machine][gcp-vm] and entering the `edit` setting of my VM, by scrolling down I can add my Public Key to the `SSH Key`.
+Clicking the link to drop down the menu and paist my code into the `SSH Keys` and saving it to allow me remote access to the server via my Private Key.
 It is now where if you wish to change the name of you e key you can.
 It can be changed later however, you will need to do this next step agin to change the new file location.

-Now to allow my Local System access to find my VM I need to create a `config` file. while still in the `.shh` directory and using **Git Bash** enter the following command.
+Now to allow my Local System access to find my VM I need to create a `config` file. while still in the `.ssh` directory and using **Git Bash** enter the following command.

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |